 10) Big Thunder Mountain

-This is a maybe at the moment, as my son Lucas isn’t sure he wants to ride it.
+This is a maybe at the moment, as my son isn’t sure he wants to ride it.
 For years he was too small, then when he grew tall enough the ride went down for refurbishment for a year.
 Now it’s back up, some of the time, the nerves have kicked in and when I last asked him he wasn’t keen.
 He’s a bit like me, in that my last and only ride on Big Thunder Mountain was back in 2012 and whilst I wouldn’t call the experience enjoyable, it wasn’t as bad as I’d imagined it could be.
-Had I gone on again since then I probably wouldn’t be so nervous now, but as it’s been 5 years I think I share Lucas’ reservations.
-However, I have heard that the new additions are fantastic, and my wife absolutely wants to ride it, so if Lucas does pluck up the courage then I’ll ride too.
-That is my absolute limit though, so don’t be suggesting the aforementioned Hyperspace Mountain, or others of its ilk like Indiana Jones and Rock n Roller Coaster.
+Had I gone on again since then I probably wouldn’t be so nervous now, but as it’s been 5 years I think I share his reservations.
+However, I have heard that the new additions are fantastic, and my wife absolutely wants to ride it, so if my boy does pluck up the courage then I’ll ride too.
+That is my absolute limit though, so don’t be suggesting Hyperspace Mountain, or others of its ilk like Indiana Jones and Rock n Roller Coaster.